What are magnons?

 The sense of magnetization rotation determines the vortex chirality, the direction of the vortex core defines its polarity.

-We are currently working on this website to give you more background on the physical prcincipals of the NIMFEIA project.
+We are currently working on this website to give you more background on the physical principals of the NIMFEIA project.
 Thank you for your patience.